woak973/JPTube/README.md

 ## About JPTube
 JPTube is an alternative frontend for YouTube.
 It uses [LuanRT/YouTube.js](https://github.com/LuanRT/YouTube.js) to retrieve information.
 JPTube is built using Nuxt and Vuetify.

+## Backend

+You can deploy the backend from [JPTube-server](https://github.com/woak973/JPTube-server).

+## Environment Variables

+You can configure the following environment variables:

+- `BACKEND_HOST`: The host of the backend server.
+- `PASSWORD`: The password for accessing.

+When deploying, if the `BACKEND_HOST` environment variable is not set, the default backend hosted by woak973 will be used.

 ## Setup JPTube

 Make sure to install dependencies: